How To Wake Up Positive And Happy [15 Ways]

 Your decision making skills are at their best in the morning.

 If there is a difficult decision you know you need to make, make it early in the day and then act on it.

 “How you begin your morning often sets the tone and your attitude for the day.
 Your morning can derail you or direct your focus.
 If you remain committed to good morning work habits, you won’t fall prey to feeling unproductive and distracted at the end of the day or week.”

 Laura Vanderkam, author of What the Most Successful People Do Before Breakfast agrees.
 Her book reveals that successful people begin their day with important spiritual, intellectual, or physical pursuits.
 By having a fulfilling morning you will motivate yourself to work positively for the rest of the day.

-Buddha would begin the day with a wash and would then immediately set to meditating.
-His meditation would last for one hour.
+Buddha would begin the day by washing and would then meditate.
+Buddha’s morning meditation would last for one hour.
 Afterwards he would spend one hour looking at the world through his third eye.

 That was the Buddha’s morning ritual.
 You can read more about the Buddha’s morning ritual in my article about The Path To Enlightenment.

 Your own morning routine makes or breaks your day.
 That’s why it’s important to start the day positively and mindfully.
 When you make your morning a mindful and positive experience, you create the right foundation on which to build the rest of your day.

 And that is how to wake up positive and happy.

 Make the most of it.